 - 1 point for every D answer

 There is nothing wrong with being careful, but sometimes being too careful is a bit boring.
-A careful investor wants to gain returns but wants to preserve money at the same time.
+A careful investor wants to gain returns but wants to preserve capital at the same time.

 Often these investors become risky when they get nervous after seeing dips in the stock market, either because they are afraid to lose money or that they need to access funds soon (less than 5 years) because they are retiring, making a big purchase, or starting a business.
 Take a close look at your timeline and see if being risk-averse is really worth your while at this time.